Milk cooperatives, dairy farms in Assam facing problem due to lockdown restrictions

-Problems in procuring and selling milk has impacted milk cooperatives, farms and individual producers severely across Assam during the ongoing 40-day lockdown period, though distribution and sale of milk are exempted from restrictions during this period.
+Problems in procuring and selling milk have impacted milk cooperatives, farms and individual producers severely across Assam during the ongoing 40-day lockdown period, though distribution and sale of milk are exempted from restrictions during this period, sources in the dairy sector said.
 It has also become difficult to arrange fodder as most of the trucks carrying feed for livestock have stopped plying since the 21-day lockdown was announced on March 24, and then extended till May 3 to fight the coronavirus pandemic.

 Initially there was confusion about the services exempted from lockdown restrictions with the information from the Centre not percolating to the local level, thereby affecting procurement and sale of milk, Sarma said.
 "Another problem we are facing is the fear psychosis among villagers, who are trying to restrict entry of people from the cooperative or other villages.
 This is creating difficulty in movement of traffic which has affected distribution of fodder and milk," he said.